 Central to our most impactful interventions is a new poem that we commissioned especially for the Grand Central from Northern Ireland-born and Pulitzer Prize winning poet Paul Muldoon.
 Paul, who studied locally and actually worked in the Grand Central building when it was known as Windsor House still feels very connected to the city.

 His new poem ‘Belfast Hymn’ takes the reader on a sweeping tour of the places and people that make the city what it is.
-Taking a carefully selected section of his piece, we rendered it out of steel on a 4.5 metre high screen at the hotel’s entrance and chose others to be carved into the exterior paving that guests cross as they come and go.
+Taking a carefully selected section of his piece, we had it rendered in steel on a 4.5 metre high screen at the hotel’s entrance and chose others to be carved into the exterior paving that guests cross as they come and go.

 As guests leave the hotel and stroll out into Belfast they will see a large wall-mounted etched city map that we designed to be orientated to their viewpoint and guides them towards the most significant heritage and cultural locations within easy walking distance.

 Back inside, we took architectural details from around the Linen Quarter and etched them into a panelled screen that shields the hotel’s Grand Café, a subtle nod to Grand Central’s neighbours.